TOLDOTECHNIK/avrdude-gpio-autoreset/README.md

 ## History
 - 2016-01-25 Initial release
-- 2019-01-17 Enhanced documentation for Raspbian Stretch including RPi 3 and RPi Zero W
+- 2019-01-17 Enhanced documentation for Raspbian Stretch including RPi 3 and RPi Zero W. GPIOClass reimplementaion.
+Stretch compatibility.

 ## Setup overview
 Download the ZIP file and extract it's content.
 In short you have to do the following steps